 Have you been feeling tired and fatigued?
 Having headaches in the morning even before you start your day?
 Experiencing brain fog or lack of focus at work?
 Perhaps we can trace the root of these problems in the quality of your sleep.

-A sleep study, also called polysomnography, is a non-invasive diagnostic procedure to help doctors determine sleep disorders such as insomnia, sleep apnea, periodic limb movement disorder, restless legs syndrome, narcolepsy, and even night time behaviors such as sleepwalking and teeth grinding.
-Sleep studies can also help clinicians know which treatment best suits a patient, or if a therapy works well such as in CPAP titration studies for sleep apnea patients.
+The asleep study also called polysomnography, is a non-invasive diagnostic procedure to help doctors determine sleep disorders such as insomnia, sleep apnea, periodic limb movement disorder, restless legs syndrome, narcolepsy, and even night time behaviors such as sleepwalking and teeth grinding.
+Sleep studies can also help clinicians know which treatment best suits a patient, or if therapy works well such as in CPAP titration studies for sleep apnea patients.
 It is very common that a sleep disorder will be an incidental finding from a check-up regarding other non-sleep related health concerns.
-A sleep study will either be done in a sleep laboratory or in the patient’s own home.
-Most sleep studies are conducted overnight, but certain sleep studies take place during daytime.
+The asleep study will either be done in a sleep laboratory or in the patient’s own home.
+Most sleep studies are conducted overnight, but certain sleep studies take place during the daytime.

 Here in the Air Station, we work closely together with sleep clinicians and patients in their journey towards a better sleep from diagnosis to treatment.
 You may call our customer care line at (65) 6265 5608 to know more about our sleep study services.

 Mary Lyn is a registered Nurse, Respiratory Therapist, and Polysomnographic Technologist at The Air Station.
 She has an interest in sleep medicine and conducts training as a clinical instructor.
 She has successfully helped and supported many patients throughout their therapy journey.